vaarg/Sleipnir/README.md

 ## Nyxate
 Nyxate is a simple python messenger program than can be launched either in client mode or in server mode.

+## Features to be added:
+- Messenger Encryption

 ## Usage:
 To launch as Client: